churichard/AutoWake/README.md

 AutoWake
 =========

-A Pebble app that helps you stay awake in class and in meetings
+An Android app that configures the settings for the Pebble smartwatch app AutoWake.

 The Pebble app can be found here: https://github.com/churichard/Pebble-AutoWake